Czechoslovak Figure Skating Championships

-The Czechoslovak Figure Skating Championships were an annual figure skating competition organized by the Czechoslovak Figure Skating Union (Československý Krasobruslařský Svaz) to crown the national champions of Czechoslovakia.
-Championships were held as early as 1931, though no competitions were held between 1939 and 1945 due to the German occupation of Czechoslovakia during World War II.
+The Czechoslovak Figure Skating Championships (Mistrovství Československa v krasobruslení; Majstrovstvá Československa v krasokorčuľovaní) were an annual figure skating competition organized by the Czechoslovak Figure Skating Union (Československý krasobruslařský svaz; Československý krasokorčuliarsky zväz) to crown the national champions of Czechoslovakia.
+The championships held in Prague in 1924 were the first after a break of several years, and featured competitions in both speed skating and figure skating.
+No competitions were held between 1940 and 1945 due to the German occupation of Czechoslovakia during World War II.
+The final installment took place in December 1992, just weeks before the dissolution of Czechoslovakia.
+The establishment of independent Czech and Slovak Republics led to separate Czech and Slovak Figure Skating Championships.

 Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
-Karol Divín holds the record for winning the most Czechoslovak Championships titles in men's singles (with eleven), while Hana Mašková holds the record in women's singles (with five), Soňa Balunová and Miloslav Balun hold the record in pair skating (with six), and Eva Romanová and Pavel Roman hold the record in ice dance (with seven).
+Karol Divín holds the record for winning the most Czechoslovak Championship titles in men's singles (with eleven), while Hana Mašková holds the record in women's singles (with five), Soňa Balunová and Miloslav Balun hold the record in pair skating (with six), and Eva Romanová and Pavel Roman hold the record in ice dance (with seven).

+History

+The First Czechoslovak Republic was established in 1918 after the dissolution of the Austro-Hungarian Empire.
+The Skating Union of the Czechoslovak Republic (Bruslařský svaz Československé republiky; Korčuliarsky zväz Československej republiky) was formed in 1922, bringing together Czechs and Slovaks in both figure skating and speed skating.
+Meanwhile, the first skating championships after a break of several years were held in Prague in 1924, and featured competitions in both speed skating and figure skating.
+Prior to the construction of indoor ice rinks, figure skating in Czechoslovakia was dependent on the weather, as lakes and outdoor rinks needed to be sufficiently frozen for skaters to practice, let alone compete.
+The first indoor ice rink in Czechoslovakia was built on Štvanice in Prague in 1932, establishing Prague as the skating center of Czechoslovakia.
+Skating lagged in Slovakia until the construction of an artificial ice rink in Bratislava.
+The Czechoslovak Figure Skating Union was established in 1945, separate from other skating disciplines, to foster cooperation between Czech and Slovak figure skaters.

 The peaceful dissolution of Czechoslovakia occurred on 31 December 1992, leading to the creation of two independent nations: the Czech Republic and Slovakia.
-However, the 1993 Czechoslovak Figure Skating Championships had already been held in Hradec Králové earlier in December.
+The Czechoslovak Figure Skating Championships had already been held in Hradec Králové earlier in December.
 Therefore, the first figure skating championships of the newly independent Czech Republic and Slovakia did not take place until 1994.
 Many Czechoslovak medalists went on to compete successfully for the newly independent nations: Kateřina Beránková, Radka Kovaříková, Lenka Kulovaná, René Novotný, Jaroslav Suchý, and Irena Zemanová for the Czech Republic; and Pavol Poráč, Viera Poráčová, Zaneta Štefániková, and Rastislav Vnučko for Slovakia.